Tampa Real Estate Attorney / Foreclosure & Estate Planning Lawyer

 If you are served with an eviction:

 It is exactly the same process as it applies to any other tenancy.
 Evictions do not have any special accommodations for families with children or for people with disabilities.
-For more information on evictions please click here.
+For more information on evictions please visit our Landlord/Tenant page here.

 A partition action is a law suit seeking the forced sale of real property for the benefit of all joint owners.
-For more information on Partitions please click here.
+For more information on Partitions please visit our Partitions page here.

 A Quiet Title Suit is a law suit seeking to clear any clouds off of a deed.
 It usually involves removing deceased prior owners or family members from a deed.
-For more information on Quiet Title Suits please click here.
+For more information on Quiet Title Suits please visit our Quiet Title Suit page here.

 No you do not, but you do not need a realtor either.
 An attorney will usually cost half of what a realtor charges to sell your home.
 FSBO (For Sale By Owner) sellers will usually hire a Closing Lawyer instead of a realtor to help protect their interests.
-For more information on FSBO or closings please click here.
+For more information on FSBO or closings please visit our closings page here.

 It's never too early to plan your estate!
 If you need an experienced estates Lawyer that has reasonable prices and customizes plans for each client, please call us today!